Hagley Hall: House

 To the north of the Hall, and separated from it only by the narrow Hall Drive, is the extensive stable block.
 The buildings are grouped around two courtyards.
 The stable block no longer serves its original purpose, but is now operated as a business park for small local businesses.

-A short walk to the west of the Hall, facing its rear facade, is the parish church of St John the Baptist, and its surrounding churchyard.
+A short walk to the west of the Hall, facing its rear façade, is the parish church of St John the Baptist, and its surrounding churchyard.
 With two earlier exceptions, members of the Lyttelton family, owners of Hagley Hall and their relatives, have only been buried in the churchyard since 1875; also there are the owners of other large houses and estates in the area, and their servants as well.
 Immediately adjacent to the church is the local cricket ground with its separate clubhouse.
 Hagley Cricket Club, first formed in 1834, was for long associated with the Lyttelton family.

 Grounds

 Hagley House is set in 350 acres of landscaped deer park grazed by herds of fallow deer.
 The grounds were landscaped between about 1739 and 1764, with follies designed by John Pitt (of Encombe), Thomas Pitt, James "Athenian" Stuart, and Sanderson Miller.
 The follies include the Hagley Obelisk, built in 1764 for Sir Richard Lyttelton, which is visible for many miles.
 The nearby reconstruction of the Temple of Theseus, built between 1759 and 1762, was a gift from Admiral Smith, Lyttelton's half-brother.
 This is currently in poor condition and has been listed on Historic England's Heritage at Risk Register for some years.
 Others in the main park included some more classical erections and a sham ruined castle in mediaeval style.